Steven Cheung: Trump campaign and assistant communications director (2016–2018)

-In July 2016, Cheung was named as the director of rapid response for Donald Trump's 2016 presidential campaign.
+In July 2016, Cheung was named as the rapid response director for Donald Trump's 2016 presidential campaign, handling "breaking news and pushing back on false or unbalanced reporting."
 After Trump's victory in the 2016 presidential election, he was named to Trump's presidential transition team, overseeing rapid response.
 In January 2017, one day prior to Trump's first inauguration, Cheung was appointed as the White House assistant communications director.
 He became the director of strategic response in September.
+According to Cliff Sims, Cheung—an obscure aide—was instrumental in ensuring Neil Gorsuch's Supreme Court nomination and the passage of the Tax Cuts and Jobs Act.
 Cheung was among those fired by White House chief of staff John F. Kelly in June 2018.
-According to Cliff Sims, Cheung—an obscure aide—was instrumental in ensuring Neil Gorsuch's Supreme Court nomination and the passage of the Tax Cuts and Jobs Act.

 Post-government work and Trump campaigns (2018–2024)

 Cheung speaking amid the criminal trial of Donald Trump in New York.

-By August 2019, Cheung had begun consulting Trump's 2020 presidential campaign through his firm, Solgence.
+By August 2019, Cheung had begun consulting communications for Trump's 2020 presidential campaign through his firm, Solgence.
 He joined Caitlyn Jenner's campaign in the 2021 California gubernatorial recall election in April 2021.
-In January 2022, Politico reported that Cheung was considering a campaign in the 2022 United States House of Representatives election for California's ninth congressional district after representative Jerry McNerney declined to seek a tenth term.
+In January 2022, Politico reported that Cheung was considering running in the 2022 United States House of Representatives election for California's ninth congressional district after Representative Jerry McNerney declined to seek a tenth term.
 Cheung worked for Brock Pierce's tentative campaign in the 2022 United States Senate election in Vermont.
 He advised former Missouri governor Eric Greitens's campaign in the 2022 United States Senate election in Missouri.

-Cheung helped orchestrate the 2020 Republican National Convention.
+Cheung helped orchestrate the 2020 Republican National Convention along with several other officials.
 In September 2022, he was appointed as the director of communications for MAGA Inc., a super PAC for Trump.
 By March 2023, Cheung had been leading communications for Trump's 2024 presidential campaign.
 As the campaign's director of communications, he wrote several of Trump's posts on Truth Social.
-In August 2024, NPR reported that several members of Trump campaign's staff had engaged in a physical altercation with an official at Arlington National Cemetery.
-Cheung told NPR that the cemetery worker was "suffering from a mental health episode" and asserted that the campaign had permission to film at the cemetery.

 White House Communications Director (2025–present)

-On November 15, 2024, president-elect Donald Trump named Cheung as his White House communications director.
+On November 15, 2024, President-elect Donald Trump named Cheung as his White House communications director.